The life of a medical resident isn’t easy.

 Buying a physician disability insurance policy today, while still in residency, can provide sufficient income in the event an accident or illness prevents you from practicing medicine.

-One of the underwriting factors that determines the cost of disability insurance is age.
+One of the underwriting factors that determine the cost of disability insurance is age.
 The younger you are, the less you will spend on coverage.
 Waiting until you think you can “afford” it will add to the cost.

 Sure, buying at age 35 instead of age 30 means five less years of paying premiums.
 But as this illustration shows here, that will not offset the additional lifetime cost of your policy (until age 65).
 For this Texas emergency medicine physician, buying at age 30 instead of age 35 will mean saving roughly $75 per month, $920 per year, and $4,500 over the course of his career.